colbydauph/devbox/README.md

 ## devbox

 This is my personal development environment.
-It contains many of the tools I use for software development.
+It contains some of the tools I use for software development.

 Docker Image: [`colbydauph/devbox`](https://hub.docker.com/r/colbydauph/devbox)